TheRaphael0000/tahm-ken.ch/README.md

 # if you set the Riot API key run this instead:
 # python3 cache_riot_api.py
 ```

+### GeoIP

+If you want to automatically select the default server depending on the IP of the client.
+Download `GeoLite2-Country.mmdb` and put it in the root folder.
+Let you google how to get it.

 ### Run the dev env